See Inside This Renovated Family Home in Dublin 4 - The Gloss Magazine

 This mid-terrace home in Dublin 4 was renovated to meet the needs of a young family and create a modern stylish interior they could feel proud of.
 One of the key challenges was lack of space and storage options, vital for a family with young children.

 Think Contemporary transformed the house, designing a better layout and converting the attic to cater to a master bedroom with en suite.
 The ground floor was improved by removing a stud wall in the kitchen which improved functionality and flow.
+The overall design is classic with a modern twist, with Think Contemporary’s signature bold colour and texture creating a smart home.

 The kitchen is by Mark Lohan Kitchens with a marble worktop and splashback.
 It features a Victorian Smeg range cooker and wall light from Nirvana lighting.

 Panelling transformed this plain wall, adding texture and depth.
 The cushion is from Made.com.
-The floor lamp is from Cult Furniture and the artwork is the clients’ own
+The floor lamp is from Cult Furniture and the artwork is the clients’ own.

 Newsletter